Pip-Install-Party/Interpreter/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.` for more information.

 <!-- LICENSE -->
 ## Acknowledgments